Nexinox/Passantenfrequenz/README.md

-Download all files from latest Release. in pgadmin wich comes packaged with postgresql create a database named overlay. execute sql code found in data.sql as query in pgadmin. create a rsc folder in wildfly/bin folder and copy the provided databaseConfig.txt file into it and edit it as needed (fill in PostgresSQL username and password). put the war file into wildfly/standalone/deployments folder.
+Download all files from latest Release. in pgadmin wich comes packaged with postgresql create a database named overlay. execute sql code found in data.sql as query in pgadmin. create a rsc folder in wildfly/bin folder and create a file named databaseConfig.txt and edit it, fill in PostgresSQL username and password in this order and in seperate lines. put the war file into wildfly/standalone/deployments folder.

 add a admin and a normal user using wildfly/bin/add-user.bat.